The Arts Institute (GIA)

 Sam Abrams | RA

-Sam returns to GIA as a sixth year RA!
+Sam returns to GIA as a seventh year RA!
 A GIA participant herself in 2010, Sam was a student at The Sharon Academy where she participated regularly in the performing arts, especially theatre.
 She was a member of the Get Thee to the Funnery summer Shakespeare ensemble in Chelsea for many a moon!
 She went on to attend Beloit College in Wisconsin, where she expanded upon her experience with sketch comedy, writing for performance, dance, a capella, poetry, and more!
 In addition to being a fan of the arts and community building, Sam is also a globetrotter, having lived in five states and three countries.
-She has lived in Chicago, IL for a little over a year now, and spent her first year back in the states attending the most concerts she EVER has in a single year!
+She has lived in Chicago, IL for a little over two years now, and spent her time back in the states attending a TON of concerts and music shows!
 Sam loves building relationships, coaching others and leading with empathy, which she does every day (in Spanish!) as a Customer Support Team Lead for a multinational tech company.
 She cannot wait to meet and grow with this year’s fabulous artists!

 Lily Feinson | RA